Edgar Olmos

 Edgar Olmos (born April 12, 1990) is an American former professional baseball pitcher.
-He made his Major League Baseball (MLB) debut with the Miami Marlins in 2013, and has also played for the Seattle Mariners and in Nippon Professional Baseball for the Chiba Lotte Marines.
+He played in Major League Baseball (MLB) for the Miami Marlins and Seattle Mariners, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Career

 Florida/Miami Marlins

-Olmos attended Birmingham High School in Van Nuys, California, and was selected by the Marlins in the third round of the 2008 MLB Draft.
-He made his professional debut for the GCL Marlins.
-He only played in 3 games in 2009 and spent the 2010 season with the Single-A Greensboro Grasshoppers, pitching to a 3–9 record and 4.37 ERA in 25 games.
+Olmos attended Birmingham High School in Van Nuys, California, and was selected by the Marlins in the third round (83rd overall) of the 2008 MLB draft.
+He made his professional debut for the rookie-level Gulf Coast League Marlins.
+Olmos only played in 3 games in 2009 and spent the 2010 season with the Single-A Greensboro Grasshoppers, pitching to a 3–9 record and 4.37 ERA in 25 games.
 He spent the next year with the High-A Jupiter Hammerheads, but struggled to a 4–17 record and 6.63 ERA.
 In 2012, Olmos split the season between the Double-A Jacksonville Suns and Jupiter, pitching to a 1–6 record and 3.74 ERA.
 He began the 2013 season in Jacksonville.

-The Marlins promoted Olmos to the major leagues on June 3, 2013.
-Olmos made 5 appearances for Miami in 2013, but allowed 9 runs in 5.0 innings of work.
+The Marlins promoted Olmos to the major leagues for the first time on June 3, 2013.
+Olmos made five appearances for Miami in 2013, but allowed nine runs in fove innings of work.
 He did not appear in a major league game in 2014, instead playing in the minors with the Triple-A New Orleans Zephyrs and Jacksonville.

 Seattle Mariners

 The Seattle Mariners claimed Olmos off waivers on November 20, 2014.
 On February 13, 2015, he was designated for assignment by the Mariners when they signed free agent Rickie Weeks, He was subsequently claimed by the Texas Rangers off waivers on February 24.
 Olmos reported to training camp with a shoulder injury, which caused him to be shut down.
-On March 4, 2015, the Rangers reversed their waiver claim, sending him back to the Mariners.
-He made six appearances for the Mariners in 2015, pitching to a 4.50 earned run average (ERA), and in 20 games for the Tacoma Rainiers of the Class AAA Pacific Coast League, pitching to a 3.55 ERA.
+On March 4, the Rangers reversed their waiver claim, sending him back to the Mariners.
+He made six appearances for the Mariners in 2015, pitching to a 4.50 earned run average (ERA), and in 20 games for the Tacoma Rainiers of the Triple-A Pacific Coast League, pitching to a 3.55 ERA.

 The Mariners designated Olmos for assignment on December 2.